romzorus/my-custom-jetporch/README.md

 # Core modules

-These modules are included in the jet binary.
+These modules are included in the jetp binary.
 They can be used directly.

 ### access
 | Module | Status | Description |